Team-GhostLand/GhostLand7/README.md

 - [ ] Enabling Planet Curvature in Distant Horizons does nothing
 - [ ] With Panoramics seemingly completely cooked, we have nothing to make a main menu panorama for Fancy Menu with.
 - [ ] Small Ships' boats made from wood from WilderWilds don't have textures
+- [ ] Main menu panorama is...
+Uhhhhh......
+Just check the Discord, please

 ## Changelogs:

+### 7a16
+- Updated: 3D Skin Layers, Balm, Distant Horizons, Entity Culling, RPG Skill Tree (but Modrinth will try to gaslight you into thinking that it's not updated), FancyMenu, FlightAssistant, Geckolib
+- Configured sides for Rolling Down in the Deep, FlightAssistant and Do a Barrel Roll
+- Re-disabled Cumulus button (it's unwantedly enabled by default, so it was disabled for some time (but undocumented), but then got re-enabled for some reason, and now it's back to it's proper (disabled) state)
+- Configured Structure Credits
+- Cleared all pins from REI
+- Re-closed REI (regression from v12: was left opened and noone noticed until now)
+- Fixed resourcepacks (that broke again, for *some* ungodly reason - srsly, why does this keep happening?)
+- Changed s'more keybinds
+- Bye, SVC-DC Bridge! (it's incompatible with our ARM-based server)
+- Turned on clouds in options (to „fancy”)
+- T'was a very painful choice.....
+But Dynamic Surroundings is now client-optional.
+- Dynamic Crosshair, Traveler's Ttles and Fusion now correctly self-identify as CLO+SVX (x2) and SVX respectively (some update broke them, idk)
+- Added `observable_announce` to overrides, so that it shuts the f up

 ### 7a15
 - Added Do a Barrel Roll (to make elytra flying more fun)